The Division of Assets and Property in a Bronx Divorce Proceeding

 Equitable Distribution Factors

-In Yonkers, equitable distribution does not necessarily mean an equal or 50-50 split of assets.
+In the Bronx, equitable distribution does not necessarily mean an equal or 50-50 split of assets.
 Instead, the goal is to achieve a fair and just distribution based on various factors.
 The court considers many factors when determining the distribution of assets, including how long the couple was married, the income and property of each spouse, the age and health of each spouse, and the contributions made by each spouse to the marital property.

 Valuation of Assets